 Providing more support than the average wrap, these are the best powerlifting wrist wraps you can sport, according to Schumacher.

-When powerlifting or otherwise moving heavy loads, it's best to seek max support for your wrist to help keep them injury-free.
+When powerlifting or otherwise moving heavy loads, it's best to seek max support for your wrist to keep them injury-free.
 The extra wide, 18-inch band on these wraps offers the high level of stability needed.

 Meanwhile, the wraps' thumb loop only adds to the support.